 Teaching Enhancement Committee Chair Mark Emmons (University Libraries) provided a brief summary of the committee.
 Mark Emmons was elected chair in November of 2007.
 The charge of the committee is to encourage and support quality teaching and its funding.
 The committee is currently in the process of allocating the teaching awards.
-The nomination period for the teaching awards ended on February 15, 2008.
+The nomination period for the teaching are the second to fill out a portfolio.
+There are three for the teaching awards ended on February 15, 2008.
 The nominees are required to fill out a portfolio.
-There are three opportunities: the Presidential Teaching Fellowship and outstanding teacher of the year award, the adjunct teacher and lecturer of the year, and the Susan Deese Roberts outstanding teaching assistant.
-Later in the semester the committee will look at upgrading the process and making the awards more valuable.
-Faculty that are interested in participating in the committees that are going to review the applicants for the three awards should contact Mark at emmons@unm.edu.
+There are three opportunities: the Presidential Teaching Fellowship and outstanding teacher of the year award, the adjunct teacher and lecturer of the year award, the semester the committee v lecturer of the year, and the Susan Deese Roberts outstanding teaching assistant.
+Later in the semester the committee will look at ungredient. look at upgrading the process and making the awards more valuable.
+Faculty that are interested in participating in the committees that committees that are going to review the applicants for the three awards should contact Mark at emmons@unm.edu.

 The committee asks for ideas from faculty.
 Senator DeSantis has suggested improving the quality of student readiness for college.
+The committee asks for ideas from faculty.
+Senator DeSantis has suggested improving the quality of student readiness for college.
+The committee asks for ideas from faculty. college.
 The committee is also working on the experimental faculty teaching evaluation tool that may replace ICES.
 The committee works closely with Gary Smith and OSET.
-The Teaching Enhancement Committee has a subcommittee that awards allocations for teaching enhancement.
+The Teaching Enhancement Committee has a subcommittee that awards allocations. awards allocations for teaching enhancement.